walidsharaar/DataAnalystSQL/08_Statistics/02_ProbabilityandDistributions.md

   - Larger samples converge closer to theoretical distributions.
   - Law of Large Numbers: Sample mean approaches theoretical mean with larger samples.

+## Continuous distributions
-## Continuous distributions model continuous data, unlike discrete distributions which handle count or interval data.
+- Continuous distributions model continuous data, unlike discrete distributions which handle count or interval data.
 - Waiting for a bus exemplifies continuous uniform distribution, with a probability line representing wait times from zero to 12 minutes.
 - Probability equates to area in continuous distributions, calculated by the width times the height of a rectangle representing the probability.
 - Calculating probabilities within certain time frames involves finding the area under the probability line.